runprism/prism/README.md

 We're always looking to improve our product.
 Here's what we're working on at the moment:

-- **DAG visualizer**: a clean UI for visualizing the data flow between tasks
+- **DAG visualizer**: a clean UI for visualizing the data flow within and between tasks
-- **Python API**: an API that packages projects into a single class that can be called in other programs
 - **Additional adapters**: MySQL, Postgres, Redis, Slack, and more!
-- **Cloud deployment**: deploying projects on Amazon EMR clusters, Docker containers, Databricks clusters, and more!
+- **Cloud deployment**: deploying and managing projects on Amazon EMR clusters, Docker containers, Databricks clusters, and more!

 Let us know if you'd like to see another feature!